apognu/tuigreet/README.md

         --user-menu-max-uid UID
-                        maximum UID to display in the user selection menu --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
+                        maximum UID to display in the user selection menu --asterisks     display asterisks when a secret is typed --asterisks-char CHARS
-                        character to be used to redact secrets (default: *) --window-padding PADDING
+                        characters to be used to redact secrets (default: *) --window-padding PADDING
                         padding inside the terminal area (default: 0) --container-padding PADDING